cointastical/rBitcoin-Template/README.md

 Great list of No-KYC Exchanges:

 - https://kycnot.me

-or on a No-KYC P2P exchange.
-My recommendation, for financial privacy, is that if you use a P2P exchange, use a non-custodial one -- HodlHodl, LocalCryptos, or LocalCoinSwap (which is non-custodial when selling ETH or an ERC-20 token like DAI or USDC):

 With a P2P exchange, you can create a Buy ad and set your own price (e.g., 4% below spot).
 You are competing with other buyers, so if you want to find a seller you'll have to offer a fair price, but most trades there that happen from a seller taking a BUY offer result in the buyer (i.e., you) paying below spot.
 That's sometimes referred to as "negative fees'.
 If you are needing your coins sooner, you can always take a seller's ad, but in that instance you are the one paying the premium, and the seller benefits from "negative fees".